jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 `getRootPackagesToLink` is recreating this mapping every single time it's called!

-If we scroll down a little bit, we can find it sole caller:
+If we scroll down a little bit, we can find its sole caller:

 ```ts
 const projectsToLink = Object.fromEntries(